jundalisay/superblist/content/en/social/economics/principles/part-3/chapter-08.md

 - While Economics supports the cause of merchants and money, the Physiocrats supported the cause of farmers and food.
-- While Economics advocates liberalism so that money can circulate freely, Physiocracy, along with Smith, advocates the regulation of money-arbitrage which we call [secondary arbitrage](/social/economics/principles/part-3/chapter-04).
+- While Economics advocates liberalism so that money can circulate freely, Physiocracy, along with Smith, advocates the regulation of money-arbitrage which we call **secondary arbitrage**.

 <!-- By using, the social cycles of Socrates, we can classify the modern economists as part of the oligarch class, and the Physiocrats as the democrat class.
 Adam Smith would be the aristocratic class of philosophers, while Communism would be the tyranny class which started out as the democrat class.
  -->